godotengine/godot-docs/classes/class_control.rst

 :ref:`String<class_String>` **_get_tooltip**\ (\ at_position\: :ref:`Vector2<class_Vector2>`\ ) |virtual| |const| :ref:`🔗<class_Control_private_method__get_tooltip>`

 Virtual method to be implemented by the user.
-Returns the tooltip text for the position ``at_position`` in control's local coordinates, which will typically appear when the cursor is resting over this control.
+Returns the tooltip text for the position ``at_position`` in the control's local coordinates, which will typically appear when the cursor is resting over this control.
 See :ref:`get_tooltip()<class_Control_method_get_tooltip>`.

 \ **Note:** If this method returns an empty :ref:`String<class_String>` and :ref:`_make_custom_tooltip()<class_Control_private_method__make_custom_tooltip>` is not overridden, no tooltip is displayed.